darkrenaissance/darkfi/doc/src/philosophy/reading-maths-books.md

 out a sample of questions with a mix of important looking topics and others which grab your attention or pique your curiosity.

+## Post-Chapter Review

+After reading the chapter, be sure to do a quick review and write down any theorems and proofs that caught your attention.
+You may wish to write them on flash cards or on a special notebook so later you can come back to them.